Ngwevu: Phylogeny

 Despite the fact that Ngwevu could be distinguished from Massospondylus, there are several shared features between the two genera.
 A phylogenetic analysis conducted in the describing paper corroborates this, placing Ngwevu intloko in the Massospondylidae.
 A portion of the analysis is reproduced below.

 Paleobiology

-The snout of Ngwevu has been noted to have a wider snout than Massospondylus, which has been proposed to be a sign of a more generalist diet as opposed to selective behavior.
-The cranium also has adaptations for a more powerful bite force than Massospondylus which lends more support to niche partititioning between the two taxa.
+The snout of Ngwevu is wider than that of Massospondylus carninatus, and the describing authors propose that it signifies a more generalist rather than selective diet.
+The holotype's robust jaw and skull features, including a broad palate and short snout, may have given it a stronger bite than M. carinatus, suggesting niche partitioning between these two species.